 Virtual meetings are gaining in popularity as boards discover that they are a cost-effective, practical way to broaden shareholder participation.

 Concluding Thoughts on Shareholder Engagement Policies in Corporate Governance

 Despite the traditional relationships between board directors and shareholders where communications about leadership and strategy were off-limits or nonexistent, corporations are learning that increasing shareholder engagement offers benefits for everyone.
 Respectful communications give shareholders a better understanding of the company’s viewpoint and perspectives.
 Similarly, company representatives gain a better picture of the diverse views of the shareholders.
 They’re often happy to serve as a source of advice.

-Diligent’s board portal system provides a secure platform for boards of directors to collaborate and communicate on plans for the best approach to creating a shareholder engagement policy.
+Diligent’s board portal system coupled with Diligent’s Nom Gov solution provides a secure platform for boards of directors to collaborate and communicate on plans for the best approach to creating a shareholder engagement policy.
 The board portal offers a confidential space for creating a shareholder engagement policy, developing a plan for communicating it to shareholders and amending it as necessary.
 Boards should put much thought and consideration into shareholder engagement policies so that they’re sure to benefit the board, senior executives, managers and the shareholders.
 Shareholder engagement agreements should be clearly stated, concise, well-organized and easy to comprehend.